TUD-STKS/VocalTractLab-dev/README.md

 The VocalTractLabBackend library is included as a submodule in this repo and built as part of the frontend build workflow.

 ### Install dependencies on Linux (tested on Ubuntu)
+You can install the dependencies and build VocalTractLab by simply running the script `build/linux/build.sh`.
+If for whatever reason you want to walk through the steps manually, here is what you need to do.

-You can run the following to install OpenAL and OpenGL:
+First we need to install OpenGL and OpenAL:

 ```bash
 sudo apt-get update